Tag Archives: Gus Van Sant

 An inspiring biography of a legendary political figure, Harvey Milk, led by a fine lead actor (Penn), deserving of the Best Actor Oscar he was awarded, Milk is an astounding story of both triumph and tragedy.

-The film successfully portrays a time when a class of people was not treated fairly and equal rights were barely a possibility and the uprising that occurred in large part due to one man and his followers.
+The film successfully portrays a time when a class of people was not treated fairly, when equal rights were barely a possibility, and when the uprising occurred largely due to one man and his followers.

 Milk (2008) is a wonderful testament to a time gone by and the accomplishments achieved since then- a truly inspiring and tragic message.